strapi/nextjs-corporate-starter/migration-steps.md

 In our case, it was pretty straightforward.

-Once the codemod is done, and all the new dependencies are installed, we can go ahead and start our project.
+Once the codemod is done and all the new dependencies are installed, we can start our project.

 ```bash
 yarn develop